 A herniated or bulging vertebral disc in your spine can contribute to pain and limit your mobility.
 Otoño Silva, MD, founder of Interventional Orthopedics of Washington in Bellevue, Washington, gets to the root of your pain and disability with supportive and regenerative therapies that help herniated discs heal themselves.
-If you want relief from a degenerative or herniated disc, contact Dr. Silva and the Interventional Orthopedics of Washington team by phone or by using the online form.
+If you want relief from a degenerative or herniated disc, contact Dr. Silva and the Interventional Orthopedics of Washington team by phone or by using the “Book Appointment” button.

 Herniated Disc Q & A

 Between each set of vertebral bones in your spine is a soft, cushiony tissue known as a vertebral disc.
 The discs resemble jelly doughnuts — they’re made of a soft gel-like substance encased in harder tissue.
 Your vertebral discs are your spine’s shock absorbers, allowing you to flex, twist, and move your spine freely and without pain.

 When the outer casing of the disc is torn due to an injury or illness, the jellylike interior can push through to the exterior and brush against or press on sensitive nerves.
 A herniated disc also is less effective at protecting other structures in your spine.
 Your facet joints can become stressed, causing pain, inflammation, and this can eventually affect nerves and muscles in the spine.